a7medsobih/elit-machinery/README.md

 # ⚙️ Elit Machinery - Industrial Company Website Template

-A responsive multi-section website template designed for the industrial and machinery sector.
+A fully responsive multi-page template for the industrial and machinery sector.
-Includes sections for company overview, products, services, and contact details.
+Features sections for company overview, services, products, and contact details, designed with a professional layout.

 ## 🚀 Live Demo
 [View Website](https://a7medsobih.github.io/elit-machinery/)